The Illustrated Man: Influence on To the Dark Side of the Moon, 2010

 A theater adaptation of "Kaleidoscope", with influence from music by Pink Floyd was used to produce To the Dark Side of the Moon, in reference to the Pink Floyd album by the same name.
 This adaptation was produced by Stern-Theater, a Swiss-based theater company.
 The script was written by Daniel Rohr and was first shown at the Theater Rigiblick in Zürich, Switzerland on February 6, 2010.
 The music includes creative use of a string quartet and a piano.

 BBC Radio, 2014

-A radio adaptation was broadcast on BBC Radio 4 on 14 June 2014 as part of the Dangerous Visions series adapted by Brian Sibley, directed by Gemma Jenkins and starring Iain Glen as "The Illustrated Man" and Jamie Parker as "The Youth".
+A radio adaptation was broadcast on BBC Radio 4 on 14 June 2014 as part of the Dangerous Visions series adapted by Brian Sibley, directed by Gemma Jenkins and starring Iain Glen as The Illustrated Man and Jamie Parker as The Youth.
 The stories adapted for this production were "Marionettes, Inc.", "Zero Hour" and "Kaleidoscope".

 Film in development

-Director Zack Snyder is attached to direct, at least in part, a film adaptation of three stories from The Illustrated Man: "The Illustrated Man", "Veldt", and "Concrete Mixer".
-Screenwriter Alex Tse is writing the screenplay.
+Since 2009, director Zack Snyder has been attached to direct, at least in part, a film adaptation of three stories from The Illustrated Man: "The Illustrated Man", "Veldt", and "Concrete Mixer", with screenwriter Alex Tse writing the screenplay.